Marqui-13/solidity-ck/README.md

 ## Technical Details

-- Solidity ^0.8.7: Developed using Solidity version 0.8.7 for robustness and security.
+- Solidity ^0.8.7: Developed using Solidity version 0.8.7.
 - Ethereum Blockchain: Deployed on the Ethereum blockchain for decentralized security and transparency.

 ## Contract Functions